 - Defective tires

 Truck accidents are caused by mechanical defects are very common.
 Accident claims in these cases can be very complex and involve the trucking company’s insurance agency.

-A complication in any mechanical defect case is that some defects can take months or even years to show up, well after the item has been purchased or maintenanced.
+A complication in any mechanical defect case is that some defects can take months or even years to show up, well after the item has been purchased.
 This makes the direct connection between defect and accident harder to prove.

 GETTING FAIR AND JUST COMPENSATION: GET THE RIGHT LEGAL HELP NOW

-If you or someone close to you has suffered an automotive mechanical defect injury, you need a dedicated Philadelphia mechanical defect/personal injury lawyer working hard for you and your family, to get you the financial settlement you deserve.
+If you or someone close to you has suffered an automotive mechanical defect injury, you need a Philadelphia personal injury lawyer working hard for you and your family, to get you the financial settlement you deserve.